 "Richmond has a history of excluding people," the mayor tweeted.
 "But moving forward, we must design a city that includes the stories of all our people.
 Tonight, City Council should take the significant step of renaming the Boulevard after native son and humanitarian Arthur Ashe."

-City officials say new road and highway signage could cost the city $330,000 that would be split among VDOT, the Richmond Metro Transportation Authority, and the city.
+It was initially reported that new road and highway signage could cost the city $330,000 that would be split among VDOT, the Richmond Metro Transportation Authority, and the city.